chrisdill/raylib-cs/README.md

 C# bindings for raylib, a simple and easy-to-use library to learn videogames programming (www.raylib.com)

 # Installation
 So far, I have only done a few tests on Windows and Linux.

-There is a [nuget package](https://www.nuget.org/packages/Raylib-cs/) although it is currently out of date.

 1. Copy or reference the bindings folder in your project.
 See the test projects for reference.

 2. The bindings need a native library to load.
 It should match your platform and configuration.
 You can either:
     - Download a raylib [release](https://github.com/raysan5/raylib/releases).

     - Build raylib from source.
-Use this if your using module bindings that are not built in releases.
+Use this if your using module bindings that are not built in relesaes by default.

 3. Make sure the native library is in a place your project can find it.
 This will vary for your platform.
 See https://www.mono-project.com/docs/advanced/pinvoke/ for more details.